 The content engineer architects rules and more to enable dynamic, automated content creation, delivery, and management.
 It’s not hard to see how important this capacity is to scale content capacity efficiently.
 If you did a spot check on LinkedIn right now, you’d see about 2,000 people with this title or a very similar one.
 I expect that number to increase this year.
 This role tends to reside in large technology companies, some financial firms, and some media companies, which makes sense given those companies have had to support subscriptions and long term customer or audience relationships for years.
 But every enterprise will need this role.

 A huge part of this role is modeling content, defining logic, defining taxonomies or controlled vocabularies, defining workflows, and essentially coding content with metadata.
-I walk through an introduction to metadata here, and this excerpt from an excellent primer also will be useful to you.
+I walk through an introduction to metadata here.

 And, I’m delighted to say, we have a two-part article series coming up later this month that will explain this role even further.
 Stay tuned.